Tczew railway station

 Tczew railway station is a railway station serving the town of Tczew, in the Pomeranian Voivodeship, Poland.
 The station opened in 1852 and is located on the Warsaw–Gdańsk railway, Chorzów–Tczew railway and Tczew–Kostrzyn railway.
 The train services are operated by PKP and Przewozy Regionalne.
 Koleje Mazowieckie trains operate here during the summer.

 This is an important station for passenger and freight traffic.
 It is a category A station.
 Every year more than 2.5 million passengers use the station.

 The station used to be known as Dirschau.

 Modernisation

-In the period 2009–2012, the station, as part of the modernization of European corridor E65, underwent a thorough modernisation which included rebuilding the platforms, renewing the tracks and the signalling system.
+In the period 2009–2012, the station, as part of the modernization of European route E65, underwent a thorough modernisation which included rebuilding the platforms, renewing the tracks and the signalling system.

 Train services

 The station is served by the following services: